 A new presentation detailing FONASBA’s structure, governance, activities and initiatives is available for download here:

 To celebrate its 50th anniversary, FONASBA produced a book recounting the past history and current status of the association as and looking forward to the next half century.
-Entitled “FONASBA, the First 50”, an electronic copy of which can be downloaded via Dropbox here.
+Entitled “FONASBA, the First 50”, a electronic copy can be downloaded via Dropbox here.
 Please note that this is an 86 mB file so downloading may take some time.